jashburn8020/notes/_posts/2025-04-17-api-generator-pattern.md

 ## API Generator Pattern

-Here's a summary of the API Generator Pattern in bullet points, section by section:

 ### Intent and Context

 * Generates API specifications (e.g., REST API) from natural language requirements or system descriptions.